ethanwhite/nescent-sabbatical-proposal/proposal.md

 One of the major challenges in linking datasets in biology are changes and inconsistencies in taxonomies.
-As part of this project I will integrate the Retriever with existing resources for accessing and standardizing taxonomic information (e.g., the iPlant and/or Phylotastic Taxonomic Name Resolution Services, http://tnrs.iplantcollaborative.org/, http://www.evoio.org/wiki/Phylotastic/TNRS;
+As part of this project I will integrate the Retriever with existing resources for accessing and standardizing taxonomic information (e.g., the iPlant and/or Phylotastic's Taxonomic Name Resolution Services, http://tnrs.iplantcollaborative.org/, http://www.evoio.org/wiki/Phylotastic/TNRS;
 Integrated Taxonomic Information Service, http://www.itis.gov/;
 Global Names Resolver, http://resolver.globalnames.org/).